 Berlenga Beach

-Carreiro do Mosteiro beach, or Berlenga Grande beach, is the only sandy beach in Berlenga.
+Carreiro do Mosteiro Beach, or Berlenga Grande Beach, is the only sandy beach in Berlenga.
 It’s not a big beach, and with the limitations due to the danger of landslides, it gets even smaller.
 However, it is a beautiful beach.
 The sand is very fine and pleasant, and the water has an almost unique color in mainland Portugal.

-In high season it is expected to be completely full because it is really small.
+In high season, it is expected to be completely full because it is really small.
 But this is a beach that is well worth visiting and diving.
-Note, however, the water is fairly cold.
+Note, however, that the water is fairly cold.
 On the plus side, this beach is well protected from the wind due to its position on the island.

 Fort of S. João Baptista

-Seen from the top of the island, the fort is a spectacular sight, with the turquoise sea, the bridge, and its medieval aspect.
-It is currently possible to visit the interior of the fort with a minimal payment of only 1 euro to the association of friends of the Berlengas, which manages and maintains it.
+The fort is spectacular from the top of the island, with the turquoise sea, the bridge, and its medieval aspect.
+The association of friends of the Berlengas, which manages and maintains it, currently allows visitors to visit the fort’s interior for a minimal payment of 1 euro.

 Boat tour of the caves